willemlarsen/7stagesofnaming/README.md

 # The Rules

 Sit a group of people down (or a single person) in a coding dojo format (timed rotation with one person at the keyboard), with an IDE open to a chunk of code under test.
-The person at the keyboard has 3 minutes to transition as many blocks of code from a single chosen stage to next.
-They can of course ask for help from the rest of the dojo, but this is essentially their turn to build fluency with their own eyes, brain, and hands.
+The person at the keyboard is the Driver, their job is to implement the ideas of the group.
+They have 3 minutes to follow group instructions to transition as many blocks of code from a single chosen stage to next.
 Run tests frequently to make sure you haven't broken anything.
 When the timer goes off, keep the code changes and build on them for the next person.

 Your first time playing the 7 Stages of Naming Game, one stage (such as Missing to Nonsense) will likely fill up the entire hour or so of your coding dojo.
 Get really good at one stage before moving on to playing with the next - aim for fluency!